DarkGhostHunter/Laralocker/README.md

 Anything that has **[race conditions](https://en.wikipedia.org/wiki/Race_condition)**.

-For example, let's say we need to create a sequential serial key for a sold Ticket, which is pushed to a queue.
+For example, let's say we need to create a sequential serial key for a sold Ticket, like `AAAA-BBBB-CCCC`.
+This is done by a Job pushed to the queue.
 This introduces three problems:

-* If two or more jobs started at the same time, these would check the last sold also at the same time, and save the next Ticket with the same serial key.
+* If two or more jobs started at the same time, these would check the last sold also at the same time, and **save the next Ticket with the same serial key**.
-* If we use [Pessimistic Locking](https://laravel.com/docs/5.8/queries#pessimistic-locking) in our queue, we can be victims of [deadlocks](https://en.wikipedia.org/wiki/Deadlock) and stall the whole job.
+* If we use [Pessimistic Locking](https://laravel.com/docs/5.8/queries#pessimistic-locking) in our queue, we can be victims of [deadlocks](https://en.wikipedia.org/wiki/Deadlock).
 * If we have one Queue Worker, it will only process one Ticket at a time.
-It will work for a small queue, but if a flood of users buy 1000 tickets in one minute, a single Queue Worker will take its sweet time to process all.
-The Concert starts in five minutes, hope your CPU is an EPYC top of the line!
+When a flood of users buy 1000 tickets in one minute, a single Queue Worker will take its sweet time to process all.
+The Concert starts in five minutes, hope your CPU is a top of the line AMD EPYC!

-Using this package, all Tickets can be dispatched concurrently without fear of collisions, just by announcing what ticket are processing.
+Using this package, all Tickets can be dispatched concurrently without fear of collisions, just by reserving a _slot_ for processing.

 ## How it works

-This package listens for every `Lockable` Job you send to the queue.
-That includes Notifications and Listeners.
-Then, using your application cache, the Job *look ahead* for free "slots", and reserve it.
+This package allows your Job, Listener or Notification to be `Lockable` With just adding three lines of code, the Job will *look ahead* for a free "slot", and reserve it.

-> For sake of simplicity, I will treat Notifications and Listeners as a Job.
+> For sake of simplicity, I will treat Notifications and Listeners as a Jobs.

-Once the Job finishes processing, it will release the "slot", and mark that slot as the starting point for the next Jobs so they don't look ahead from the beginning.
+Once the Job finishes processing, it will release the "slot", and mark that slot as the starting point for the next Jobs so they don't look ahead from the very beginning.

-This is useful when your Jobs needs data that the Job from before also uses: Serial keys, result of calculations, you name it.
+This is useful when your Jobs needs sequential data: Serial keys, result of calculations, timestamps, you name it.

 ## Usage